-In addition, the plumber will make sure they get the correct part or accessory, minimising unnecessary delays on the job.
+In addition, the plumber will make sure they get the correct part or accessory, minimizing unnecessary delays on the job.

 Estimates and Quotes

 You will find information on this blog about the cost that plumbers charge, but the best way to get an accurate price is to ask for an estimate or quote.
 Particularly with quotes, your plumber will base the price they give you on the information that you provide.
 For larger and/or more complex projects, they may even visit your home to assess the job and to get an understanding of exactly what is required.

 If materials are required, the quote you get may include the cost of the materials as the plumber will go to their supplier to find out the relevant prices.
-If this is not clear on the quote, it is best to ask the plumber to clarify if materials are included and to provide you with more information.
+If this is unclear on the quote, it is best to ask the plumber to clarify if materials are included and provide more information.

 What is Included in Plumbers’ Fees?

 Understanding what is included in the fees that plumbers charge is important.
 After all, some people think the money they pay goes straight into the plumber’s pocket as profit.
 Often this is accompanied by grumbling about high rates.

-This is a misunderstanding, however, as only a percentage of the money you pay to a plumber is profit.
+However, this is a misunderstanding as only a percentage of the money you pay to a plumber is profit.
 This is because the plumber has expenses to pay.
 Those expenses come out of the fees they charge.
 Examples of a plumber’s expenses include: